ATXstables/DNCPowerAutomate/Readme.txt

 - Set the default browser to Microsoft Edge
 - Where does Power Automate Desktop store flows?
 If you do not have access to Power Automate in an M365 tenant, the flows are stored locally at C:\Users\[YourUsername]\Documents\Power Automate Desktop\My Flows.
-If you do have access with your M365 Tenant, Navigate Edge to https://make.powerapps.com/ -> Flows are stored in Desktop Flows-> Desktop Flows
+If you do have access with your M365 Tenant, Navigate Edge to https://make.powerapps.com/ -> Flows are stored in Flows-> Desktop Flows